 Hospice as an End-of-Life Option Presentation

-(in person, no cost) Wednesday, May 7 at 7:00 pm at Zehrs Stratford.
-To register contact Melissa sw@rotaryhospice.ca
+(in person, no cost) Wednesday, October 29 at 7 pm at the Stratford Public Library.
+To register contact sw@rotaryhospice.ca

 Resources